-Where discipline describes the consequences (behaviour system) you give pupils for not following the rules, behaviour management describes a more general set of procedures, most of which are aimed at avoiding problems rather than responding to them.
+Where discipline describes the consequences (behaviour system) pupils are given for not following the rules, behaviour management describes a more general set of procedures, most of which are aimed at avoiding problems rather than responding to them.

-At St. Finbar's Catholic Primary School we believe that everyone should be treated fairly, with dignity and respect.
+At St. Finbar's Catholic Primary School we believe that everyone should be treated fairly; with dignity and respect.